geopm/geopm/service/docs/source/geopmlaunch.1.rst

                                 set in the environment.
 See the
                                 :ref:`ENVIRONMENT section of geopm(7)
                                 <geopm.7:Environment>`.
---geopm-trace-signals signals   Used to insert additional columns into the
+--geopm-trace-signals signals   .. _geopm-trace-signals option:

-                                trace beyond the default columns and the columns added by the Agent.
+                                Used to insert additional columns into the trace beyond the default columns and the columns added by the Agent.
 This option has no effect unless tracing is enabled with